Getting started

 Important

-By default, the command waits a few minutes before timing out.
-On a very slow network connection, this default timeout might be insufficient, resulting in a “Context cancelled” error.
+This command waits a few minutes before timing out.
+On a very slow network connection, or a system with very limited resources, this default timeout might be insufficient resulting in a “Context cancelled” error.
 In that case, you can either increase the timeout using the --timeout flag or re-run the command to continue waiting until the cluster is ready.

 5. Access Kubernetes